 PUTTING ON THE GREEN TO CELEBRATE

-Shady Pines Story Town is gearing up for a festive holiday.
+In spite of the growing fear of the Coronavirus, Shady Pines Story Town is gearing up for St. Patrick’s Day.
 Green is the color and joy is in the air.
-You don’t have to look very far to see signs, banners, cards and decorations all over the small Southern town.
+You don’t have to look very far to see signs, shamrocks, cards and decorations all over the small Southern town.
 St. Patrick’s Day is an opportunity to celebrate the Irish people and all their traditions.

 Neighbors in this tight knit community like to take this opportunity to celebrate the Irish.
 It’s also an opportunity to let children know about other cultures and show them some of the wonderful ways we celebrate them.